drllau/OpenFISH/01-intro.md

 * Ability to develop test-driven laws/rules
 * Ability to model and continuous test, monitor and manage laws/rules, in an agile and evidence driven way

 Starting from a logic model, with an interdisciplinary, multicultural approach, co-drafting in both natural and computer languages creates new opportunities for monitoring and appealing.
 Finally, it provides a resource for anyone to adopt a RAC approach in their projects.
 In particular, those focused on reducing corruption and building trustless systems, will find it easier to communicate with governments and demonstrate their value proposition using a RAC approach, with this platform as a reference model.
 This repository will support their pitch to institutions that they are currently missing a valuable opportunity to create traceable, trustworthy, and equitable application of legislation across systems.
-With examples of solutions in hand, they will be able to ask questions such as; How do you audit in real-time?
-What does the citizen need to appeal the decision?
-What are the checks, balances, and oversights?
+With examples of solutions in hand, they will be able to ask questions such as;

+* How do you audit in real-time?
+* What does the citizen need to appeal the decision?
+* What are the checks, balances, and oversights?
 How would you know if your system is helping or hurting people?
-How can you trace decisions back to their legal authorities?
+* How can you trace decisions back to their legal authorities?

-# Aspirations

-This computational law variant (OpenFish) aims to extend OpenFISCA architecture to support

-- clarification of transactional boundaries via reasoned jurisprudence
-- explore duality of malicious cross-border activities in context of self-help
-- diffusion or mapping of anglo-saxon concepts into non-common law

-We do this by considering 3 exemplars or hypotheticals:
-1. The AU/NZ trans-Tasman treatment (touch jurisdiction)
-2. The Hanoi Convention on Cybercrime (hopscotch jurisdiction)
-3. Autonomous Trust-like arrangements over digital assets